 The implementation of asylum policies in Croatia falls under the responsibility of the Ministry of Interior, which is also responsible for the determining authority in charge of examining applications for international protection (see: Determining authority).[1]

-The Service for reception and accommodation of applicants for international protection is in charge of two reception centres located in Zagreb and Kutina respectively.
+The Service for reception and accommodation of applicants for international protection is in charge of two reception centres located in Zagreb and Kutina, respectively.
 Officials of the determining authority are thus not only responsible for conducting interviews but also for ensuring access to reception of applicants for international protection.

 Registration

 The procedure officially begins from the lodging of the application for international protection.
 Before this stage, a foreigner must express the intention to seek international protection.
-Immediately following the expression of the intention to apply for international protection, the applicants have access to reception and police officers or officials from the Reception Centre for Applicants for International Protection shall take the applicant’s fingerprints and shall photograph him or her, establish his or her identity, how he or she entered the Republic of Croatia, the travel route from the country of origin to the Republic of Croatia, and personal circumstances of importance for assessing the special reception and procedural guarantees.[2]
+Immediately following the expression of the intention to apply for international protection, police officers shall take the applicant’s fingerprints and shall photograph him or her, establish his or her identity, how he or she entered the Republic of Croatia, travel route from the country of origin to the Republic of Croatia, and personal circumstances of importance for assessing the special reception and procedural guarantees.[2]
+If due to justified reasons, police officers are unable to perform those tasks, the officials of the Service for the reception and accommodation of applicants for international protection in the Reception Center shall exceptionally perform such tasks.[3]
+Following the expression of the intention, applicants have access to reception.

-Applicants shall be permitted to lodge an application within the shortest possible time and no later than within 15 days from registration of their status in the records of the Ministry of Interior.[5]
+Applicants shall be permitted to lodge an application within the shortest possible time and no later than 15 days from registration of their status in the records of the Ministry of Interior.[6]

 First instance procedure